-The Council's Legal Team will generally make applications for judicial approval to the Magistrates Court on behalf of the Council.
+The relevant officers, supported by Legal, will generally make applications for judicial approval to the Magistrates Court on behalf of the Council.

-7.5 Urgency
+8.5 Urgency

 Urgent authorisations are no longer available in relation to directed surveillance or covert human intelligence sources.